shwetank08/TodoAppWithAppwrite/server/readme.md

-## Following operation have been created and test on postman
+## Following operation have been created and tested on postman
     -   CREATE TASK
     -   READ TASK
     -   UPDATE TASK